craue/TwigExtensionsBundle/README.md

 Provides a `without` filter wrapping PHP's `array_diff` function.

+## StringHelperExtension

+Provides a `trailingDot` filter for ensuring that a text ends with a dot.
+This comes in handy when using error messages (e.g. for validation) of vendor bundles (which are written like sentences but are missing the trailing dots) together with your own ones (which should include the trailing dot).

 ## FormatDateTimeExtension

 Provides filters for locale-aware formatting of date, time, and date/time values.